 On February 5, 2019, the Company announced that the Phase II resource expansion program has commenced at the Copperstone Mine located in Arizona, USA.
-In addition, Kerr has received a key environmental permit modification and is continuing with advanced metallurgical testing.
+In addition, Kerr has received approval for the modification of a key State of Arizona Department of Environmental Quality environmental permit governing air and is continuing with advanced metallurgical testing.